Scaling and Root Planing

 Get Screened for Periodontal Disease

 How can you know whether or not you have active gum disease?
-Let our Princeton, NJ dentist know if you’re exhibiting any of the following symptoms:
+Let our local Princeton dentist know if you’re exhibiting any of the following symptoms:

 - Red, puffy gums